 Delayed Healing: Wound disruption or delayed wound healing is possible.
-Some areas of the skin may not heal normally and may take a long time to heal.
-Areas of skin may die.
+Some areas of the breast skin or nipple region may not heal normally and may take a long time to heal.
+Areas of skin or nipple tissue may die.
 This may require frequent dressing changes or further surgery to remove the non-healed tissue.
-Individuals who have decreased blood supply to tissue from past surgery or radiation therapy may be at increased risk for delayed wound healing and poor surgical outcome.
+Individuals who have decreased blood supply to breast tissue from past surgery or radiation therapy may be at increased risk for delayed wound healing and poor surgical outcome.
 Smokers have a greater risk of skin loss and wound healing complications.